imightbeamy/multi-touch-js/presentation/presentation.md

 # Hi, I'm Amy

-### Engineer at Etsy.com
+### Developer at Etsy.com
 ### ~
-### @imightbeAmy
+### Formally on the Mobile Web team

 ---

 # [fit] Multitouch Javascript

 * How to test quickly
-* What multitouch events are avilable
+* What multitouch events are available
 * How to use those events (with examples)

-^ I'm going to give you an itroduction to what javscript and the browser has to offer in the way of mulittouch deveolpment.
+^ I'm going to give you an introduction to what javscript and the browser has to offer in the way of multitouch development.
 When you leave, I'd you should all be able to go out and start playing with this right away.

+^ There's been a lot of talk today about apps vs web.
+Using multi touch on the web can make the experience feel much more native, and much smoother.
+And it's not as hard as you think!

 ---

 # [fit] Multitouch Javascript

 * *How to test quickly*
-* What multitouch events are avilable
+* What multitouch events are available
 * How to use those events (with examples)

 ---